 Equally, ads for e-cigarettes must contain nothing which promotes the use of a tobacco product or shows the use of a tobacco product in a positive light (rule 22.3).
 Marketing communications must also make clear that the product is an e-cigarette and not a tobacco product (rule 22.4).

 Ads must not contain health or medicinal claims, unless the product is authorised for those purposes by the MHRA.
-Claims that smoking e-cigarettes is healthier than smoking tobacco, risk free or harmless are likely, therefore, to be problematic (rule 22.5).
+Claims that using e-cigarettes is healthier than smoking tobacco, risk free or harmless are likely, therefore, to be problematic (rule 22.5).
 Similarly, endorsements by health professionals are not permitted (rule 22.6).

 Marketers cannot claim or imply that their product can act as a smoking cessation device, unless the product is authorised for that purpose by the MHRA.
 E-cigarettes may be presented as an alternative to tobacco, but marketers must do nothing to undermine the message that quitting tobacco use is the best option for health (rule 22.5).Marketers should also avoid any claims which may be interpreted as implied smoking cessation claims.
 The ASA ruled against a press ad for an e-cigarette which referred to “Stoptober”, because they were concerned that consumers were likely to interpret this as meaning the product was associated with, or endorsed by, the NHS campaign “Stoptober”, which was not the case, and that they were likely to believe the product was suitable for use as a smoking cessation device as a result (1111 EC Services Ltd, 12 February 2014).